MERLOT (Multimedia Educational Resource for Learning and Online Teaching): World Languages.

 This Center is dedicated to promoting and supporting the teaching and learning of foreign languages in the U.S. Offers many free products for the foreign language classroom such as CD-ROMs, downloadable instructional guides, and videos.
 The CLEAR newsletter, published spring and fall online, has articles on current topics in foreign language teaching.

-Here are two of the many resources offered by CLEAR.
+Here is one of the resources offered by CLEAR.
 See the CLEAR website for an annotated list of all the materials they offer:

 MIMEA, Multimedia Interactive Modules for Education and Assessment (Michigan State University Center for Language Education and Research).